 Have you heard of Pasaquan?
 Not sure what it is?
 Short answer: It’s a unique folk art installation/collection in middle Georgia, just south of Columbus created by Eddie Owens Martin (St EOM.)
 But the long answer is much more interesting!

 I adore visiting places where nature and art collide.
 It’s heaven on earth for me, so I’ve had Pasaquan on my bucket list for ages.

 Today, Pasaquan is listed on the National Register of Historic Places and is considered among the most important visionary art environments in the United States.

-After our visit, I was even more enamored with the history of St EOM…and honestly, my intention was to write about that.
+After our visit, I was even more enamored as I read about the history of St EOM…and honestly, my intention was to write about that.
 However, after doing some research, I found many other websites with beautifully written prose on the subject.
 So don’t skip reading these…like this one, or this one…